Flow length and size distributions in campus Internet traffic

-The efficiency of these, and the vast number of other mechanisms, strictly depends on the \emph{elephant} to \emph{mice} ratio.
-Therefore, to reliably evaluate them, realistic distributions of flows' length and size must be ensured.
+To reliably evaluate such ideas, realistic distributions of flows' length and size must be ensured.
 Unfortunately, such a data is not available in the literature.
-Although the authors of \cite{rexford-long-flows} used distributions extracted from their own traffic measurements, the data is outdated (collected in 1997).
-Moreover, their traffic trace was limited to only one week and they did not provide any reusable data.
-By contrast, the authors of \cite{Mu:SDNFlowEntry} assumed a 1:9 constant ratio between \emph{elephant} and \emph{mice} flows and fixed flow sizes of 25.6 MB and 256 KB, respectively.
-These assumptions are not only arbitrary, they also often do not correspond to reality, as we prove in this work.
+For example, the authors of \cite{rexford-long-flows} used distributions extracted from their own traffic measurements, but they did not provide any reusable data and their trace was limited to only one week.
+By contrast, the authors of \cite{Mu:SDNFlowEntry} assumed a 1:9 constant ratio between \emph{elephant} and \emph{mice} layer-4 flows and fixed flow sizes of 25.6 MB and 256 KB, respectively.
+Such assumptions are not only arbitrary, they also often do not correspond to reality, as we show in this work.

-The provided examples reveal a lack of realistic models, which negatively impacts on the credibility of results presented in such papers.
+The lack of realistic models negatively impacts on the credibility of results presented in numerous papers.
 Moreover, different and arbitrary assumptions in various works exclude the possibility to effectively compare different solutions.
 As we show in related works, all the papers attempting address this issue provide plots presenting empirical probability density functions (PDFs) or cumulative distribution functions (CDFs) of selected flow parameters at best.
-None of these papers provide distribution mixture models or reusable numerical data.
+None of these papers provide distribution mixture models or even reusable numerical data of any kind.

+This paper's goal is to provide accurate flow statistics and reusable distribution mixture models of flow's length and size for any researchers who may need such a data.
+We believe that these models can be considered as general models of typical Internet traffic, and thus, widely used in numerous applications, including AI and Big Data.
+Examples of such the applications are summarized in~\autoref{tab-applications}.
+Furthermore, we provide a tutorial and software for building similar models based on data gathered in any network.

-The aim of this paper is to fill the void in the current state of the art.
-Firstly, we established a methodology to analyse flow records gathered from the network and construct flow models that accurately describe the traffic.
-We present this methodology with a tutorial covering the following steps:
+The structure of this paper is as follows.
+First, we present the methodology with a tutorial covering the following steps:

 \begin{itemize}

 \item collecting flow records,

 \item cleaning the data,